 Electrical contractors come in all sizes and shapes, depending on the type of companies they serve and a potential focus on specific sectors.

 Yet, regardless of their core markets, electrical contractors share quite some similar challenges and opportunities.
-IoT and connected energy solutions have certainly added to these opportunities as you can read in this article.
+The Internet of Things (IoT), smart sensors, and connected energy solutions have certainly added to these opportunities as you can read in this article.